majormofor/Uzochukwu-cohort12-Boot2/README.md

-This is my first project done with absolute bootstrap during my training as a full stack engineer at Skyline ICT Consult
+This is my second project done with absolute bootstrap during my training as a full stack engineer at Skyline ICT Consult

 It contains the following:
-1. Boostrap card
+1. Boostrap Card
-2. Bootstrap colors
-3. Bootstrap buttons and
-4. Bootstrap alerts
+2. Bootsrap Grid System